-In the fall of 2016, the Stewards worked with the Wisconsin Dells Rotary Club and Vertical Illusions to install a Quiet Craft Launch with a floating dock in the Wisconsin Dells Marina on Illinois Avenue in Crandall Bay.
+In the fall of 2016, Stewards previously worked with the Wisconsin Dells Rotary Club and Vertical Illusions to install a Quiet Craft Launch with a floating dock in the Wisconsin Dells Marina on Illinois Avenue in Crandall Bay.

 On June 24, 2007, the City of Wisconsin Dells under the leadership of Mayor Craig Casey adopted a new zoning code which established a shoreland buffer zone and overlay district.
-Because the code will allow exceptions if the 200′ zone creates a “hardship” for the landowner, Stewards will have to be vigilant about potential development plans.
+Because the code will allow exceptions if the 200-foot zone creates a “hardship” for the landowner, Stewards will have to be vigilant about potential development plans.

 In May of 2007, the Stewards hosted a water safety panel.
 As a result of this meeting, the Stewards began working with several partners to place caution buoys at the head and foot of the Narrows.
 With support from the City of Wisconsin Dells, the Wisconsin DNR, the Dells Boat Tours, and Representative Fred Clark, the Wisconsin state legislature has created a no-wake zone in the Narrows from Chapel Gorge to Coldwater Canyon.